Four steps to a strong identity foundation with Azure Active Directory

 Self-service app management

-Before your users can self-discover applications from their access panel, you need to enable self-service application access to any applications that you wish to allow users to self-discover and request access to.
-Self-service application access is a great way to allow users to self-discover applications and optionally allow the business group to approve access to those applications.
-You can allow the business group to manage the credentials assigned to those users for Password Single-Sign On Applications right from their access panels.
+Before your users can self-discover applications from their access panel, you need to enable self-service application access to any applications that you wish to allow users to self-discover and request access to them.
+The request can optionally require approval before access being granted.

 Self-service group management